 Rosette Lampshade – Emerald

-Our best-selling print comes in this striking shade of Emerald – making a statement as a ceiling or table lamp.
+Our best-selling print comes in this striking shade of Emerald as a lampshade – making a statement as a ceiling or table lamp.

 Inca Trail Fabric – Mint

 This print depicts the Peruvian hike through the Andes.
-4000m above sea level, surrounded by awe-inspiring views was a spiritual experience.
+4000m above sea level, surrounded by awe-inspiring views, was certainly an unforgettable spiritual experience.

 Tropical Leaf Lampshade